dustinpfister/blog_posts/_posts/express-body-parser.md

 The public folder is the standard name that I give for a folder in the root name space of an express project where static assets are to be stored, and served up one way or another with express.static.
 In this demo I just had a js folder that is used to store all my front end javaScript files, in a more advanced project this folder would contain additional folders and assets for things like css, and image files.

-### public/js/http.js
+### My vanilla js http client at /public/js/http.js

-in my http.js file I have my own http client that I use as my own vanilla js solution for scripting http.
-In a more advanced project where the focus is not just on body parsing in express.js I might choose to use axios, or $http in angular.js if making a MEAN stack application.
+In my http.js file I have my own http client that I use as my own vanilla js solution for scripting http.
+In a more advanced project where the focus is not just on body parsing in express.js I might choose to use [axios](/2018/01/10/nodejs-axios/), or $http in angular.js if making a [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) application.

 ```js
 // my http method